Talking to a young person about alcohol and other drugs

 See Where to get help for a list of services that help people of all ages affected by drugs.

-This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use, The University of Sydney (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use), National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of New South Wales, and the National Drug Research Institute at Curtin University.
 See Parent booklet for more information.